SATAY-LL/LaanLab-SATAY-DataAnalysis/README.md

 ## Running the project

 The main workflow is called [satay.sh](https://github.com/Gregory94/LaanLab-SATAY-DataAnalysis/blob/satay_processing/satay.sh) and runs in Linux.
-Before starting the workflow on your Linux machine, you might need to change some paths in the script.
 Start the workflow using the command `bash satay.sh`.
+NOTE: Before starting the workflow on your Linux machine, you might need to change some paths in the script, which can be done in the `define paths` section of the code.

 ## Dependencies